Not All Job Data Sources Are Created Equal

 ATS feeds, particularly Greenhouse and Lever postings, tend to include detailed descriptions with bulleted requirements and qualifications.
 These structured descriptions are optimal for NLP extraction.
 Job board descriptions are more variable.
 Indeed reformats employer descriptions, sometimes truncating them.
 Aggregators often serve shortened versions.

 The practical implication: a dataset of 100 million Greenhouse postings with 500-word average descriptions will yield better enrichment than 200 million aggregator postings averaging 150 words.
-For details on how our Model Garden handles varying input quality, see the linked post.
+For details on how our NLP enrichment system handles varying input quality, see the linked post.

 Deduplication Rates Tell the Real Story